HowToThink/HowToThink/source/PvL_03.rst

                print(True)
                break
        else:
            print(False)

-We'll see This "eureka", or "short-circuit" style of returning from a function as soon as we are certain what the outcome will be again later.
-Note that this uses a ``for ... else`` construct.
+We'll see This "eureka", or "short-circuit" style of breaking from a loop as soon as we are certain what the outcome will be again later.

+.. admonition:: Note that this uses a ``for ... else`` construct.

     The ``else`` clause is executed when a loop has looped without encountering any break statements.
     This is ideal for our case here.
+Also note that the ``else`` is not, in this case, related to the ``if`` statement that occurs inside the loop.

 It is preferred over this one, which also works correctly: